choptastic/sql_bridge/README.markdown

 #### Prepared Statements?

-SigmaSQL currently does not offer prepared statements, but will do safe variable replacement using a similar convention, replacing `?` in order.
+SQL_Bridge currently does not offer prepared statements, but will do safe variable replacement using a similar convention, replacing `?` in order.

 For example: